 Remember, these are just the suppliers' policies - what they'll give you without you asking.
 You've a right to the whole amount unless the supplier can give a decent reason otherwise.

 Call and ask for your cash back.
 Quote condition 27 of the Gas Supply Licence, which states credits must be refunded and direct debits fair.
 If it won't reset it, you're entitled to a full explanation, and you can complain to the Ombudsman (see step 5).

-Now gives automatic refunds on any amount you've got in credit.
+Gives automatic refunds on any amount you've got in credit.
 Previously it only offered automatic refunds of sums of £100 or more.
-British Gas also allows you to go online and adjust your direct debit.
-More info
+You can also adjust your direct debit online.

-At your annual review, if your account is more than £5 in credit and it has an up-to-date meter reading, you'll get an automatic refund.
-More info
+If your account is more than £5 in credit and it has an up-to-date meter reading, you'll get an automatic refund.

-Will begin refunding customers automatically if they're in credit by £5 or more.
-This will happen later this year.
+Npower says it'll start giving automatic refunds, if you're in credit by £5 or more, in the coming months.
 Previously it only offered automatic refunds of sums of £60 or more.
-More info

 Step 3.
 Call to ask for a lower debit

 You have a right to ask for an explanation of why your debit is set at a certain level, so call up and do it.
 If you're always in credit and it isn't just seasonal, politely request the direct debit be lowered to reflect your ACTUAL annual usage and meter readings.